OSeMOSYS/osemosys_global/docs/1_indonesia.rst

    :header-rows: 1
    :align: center

-.. csv-table:: Technology cost projections (Fixed)
-   :file: tables/technology_costs_fixed.csv
-   :widths: 75, 50, 50, 50, 50, 50
-   :header-rows: 1
-   :align: center

 Renewable Energy Profiles
 .........................

-Hourly renewable energy profiles for wind (onshore and offshore) and solar PV were obtained from `renewables.ninja`_.
+Hourly renewable energy profiles for wind (onshore and offshore) and solar PV in each province were obtained from `renewables.ninja`_.
 Data for 2020 was used.

 .. _renewables.ninja: https://www.renewables.ninja/